gsass1/Totally-Not-A-Virus/README.md

 ## Why PHP backend
 PHP was chosen on purpose.
-As a virus owner you wouldn't want to host the server on his own computer.
+As a virus owner you wouldn't want to host the server on your own computer.
 There are hundreds of free PHP servers on the internet.
-The owner can upload & use the web interface through a proxy and stay safe.
+The owner can upload and use the web interface through a proxy and stay safe.

 ## Installation